 Whatever your circumstances, at Happy Hearts Nursery we believe that sending your child to nursery should be a positive and fulfilling experience.

 We understand that approaching the subject of nursery and knowing how to get your child ready for the next stage can be difficult.
-But with September fast approaching, now is the best time to start having those conversations – and to help you with this we’ve put together some of our top tips to help you prepare your child for nursery in the coming weeks.
+But with September fast approaching, now is the best time to start having those conversations – and to help you with this we’ve put together some of our top tips to help you start preparing your child for nursery in the coming weeks.

 It’s completely normal for both you and your child to be feeling a mix of emotions including excitement, apprehension and maybe even a little sadness.
 Here are some of our top tips to help make the transition from home to nursery as smooth as possible: